ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - 1%
     - N/A
     - N/A
-    - Missing data, month and day swap, OCR, typographic, numeric miswriting
+    - Missing data, month and day swap, numeric miswriting, OCR, typographic
     -

 The below section further describes types of noise including any code